 The URI full form means Universal Resource Identifier, a resource could be anything like a document, a record, etc. In this tutorial, we will describe two formats SIP and Tel for a URI for SIP protocol.

 The SIP protocol has fields for addressing, To, From, etc. Each contains a URI.
 A URI is the basics of multimedia IP communication.

 The SIP URI is specified in RFC 3261 and the Tell URI in RFC 3966.

 Sip URI Example – sip:+email@example.com

 A TEL URI is a phone number.
 It can be for a fixed-line or mobile, etc.

 Tel URI Example – tel:+9885566666

 What is SIP URI?

 The sip URI means Universal Resource Identifier.
 It is an address of an IP device over the SIP protocol.
 When you need to reach a VoIP phone, you need to dial the sip URI.
 This may have many parameters.
 But here we will discuss a few basic ones.

 The format is sip:user:password@host: port;

 - user – The name of the resource on the host.

-- password – A password association with host account.
+- password – A password associated with the hosting account.
 Generally, the use of a password is not recommended.